eprovenzano/PracticalMachineLearning/Writeup.md

 ##   E 1 0 2 0 0
 From the results, it appears that the random forest model has the best accuracy for testing dataset.

-Conclusion
+Final Conclusion:

-Finally, I chosed the random forest model to the testing dataset for submission result.
+I decided to use the random forest model to the testing dataset and submit the results.

 answers=predict(modrf,testing)
 pml_write_files = function(x){